 MOVIE RATING: WELL WORTH WATCHING

 Phantasm IV: Oblivion (1998) is available now as part of the complete boxset on blu-ray.

 For those of you yet to see the film I’ll leave you with a little taster…

 Clip may not be representative of the Blu-ray version

-So that’s Phantasm IV Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Phantasm IV blu-ray review, if you have any thoughts on this film you can leave them on our Facebook page.

 Summary: Phantasm IV (1998) Blu-ray Review